 - South Korea shuts out Japan, 1 - 0, as Jung-keun Bong, Hyun-wook Jong, Hyun-jin Ryu and Chang-yong Lim combine for the whitewash.
 The game's lone run comes in the 4th inning against Hisashi Iwakuma, who otherwise is excellent; Tae-kyun Kim singles in Jong-wook Lee in that frame.

-- In today's last game, South Africa stays tight with Mexico for 5 innings before the Mexican squad wakes up and goes on to a 14 - 3 rout.
+- In today's last game, South Africa stays tight with Mexico for five innings before the Mexican squad wakes up and goes on to a 14 - 3 rout.
 South Africa becomes the fifth country eliminated.
 Adrián González drives in six and Jorge Cantú scores two while driving home three.
 Gift Ngoepe is a bright spot for the losers, with two triples, a run and a RBI.

 - 2010 - Former Los Angeles Dodgers outfielder Willie Davis dies at age 69 in Burbank, CA.